Archaegeo/Archaegeo-Orbital-Hud/UserSettings.md

 * DATABANK USAGE: The hud databank must be manually slotted to the control unit one time and then the HUD Autoconf file re-ran.
 When you stand up, all current user settings are saved to a manually linked databank.
 When you sit down, the settings on a databank will override those in Edit Lua Parameters unless useTheseSettings is checked.
 ## To modify user settings:
 * While out of seat, right click the control unit and go to _Advanced_ -> _Edit Lua Parameters_  Mouse over a name to see its default value.
 * While in seat, hold SHIFT while not in freelook mode, mouse over View Settings, and release SHIFT (Thats how you click a button)
 * While in View Settings mode, you can hold SHIFT and mouse over a true/false value to change it, or mouse over one of the sub catagories
 * Sub catagory values can be changed by hitting Enter, selecting LUA chat, and typing /G VariableName value
+# The construct itself must be set to keyboard control.
+Then you use this setting to set how the hud controls.
 * userControlScheme = "virtual joystick" --  (Default: "virtual joystick") Set to "virtual joystick", "mouse", or "keyboard".
 This can be set by holding SHIFT and clicking the button in lower left of main Control buttons view.
 ### True-False Values
 * useTheseSettings = false --  (Default: false) Toggle on to use the below preferences.
 Toggle off to use saved preferences.
 Preferences will save regardless when exiting seat.
+This is only needed if you want to use Edit Lua Parameters to override saved settings already on a databank.
+First install, or changing settings via in seat methods, you do not need to set this to true.
 * freeLookToggle = true --  (Default: true) Set to false for vanilla DU free look behavior.
 * BrakeToggleDefault = true --  (Default: true) Whether your brake toggle is on/off by default.
 Can be adjusted in the button menu.
 Of is vanilla DU brakes.
 * RemoteFreeze = false --  (Default: false) Whether or not to freeze your character in place when using a remote controller.